jfrazier-eth/jfrazier-eth/README.md

 ### 🔭 I’m currently looking for employment after graduation in May 2021

-### 🌱 I’m currently learning about cryptography, functional programming in Standard ML, and C.
+### 🌱 I’m learning about network security, the pros and cons of functional programming via Standard ML, the Ford-Fulkerson algorithm and reverse engineering x86/64.

-### 💻 I’m looking to collaborate on VS Code extensions for Standard ML
+### 💻 I’m currently working for [Ignite Bot](https://www.ignitebot.io)

-### 💬 Ask me about what I've working on this past summer.
+### 💬 Ask me about what I worked on this past summer.

 ### 📫 How to reach me: frazierj@wustl.edu